wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 		- `$ cp -a` copies all (visible) files
 			- You'll have to add `'./.*'` to `-a` to include hidden ones
 		- `$ cp -R` copies all the files (including subdirectories)
-		- It's recommended to use absolute paths to avoid confusion -
+		- It's recommended to use **absolute** paths to avoid confusion!!
+		-
+	-
 		- #### Flashcards
 			- Explain each directory of the Linux hierarchy: #flashcard